DataDog/hiring-engineers/answers.md

 ```
 ---
 ### Creating a Custom Agent
+Agent checks can be used to collect custom metrics from our own applications.
+If an integration doesn't exist for the application we wish to implement, then we must create our own agent.

 To create a custom agent, make a new check `my_metric.py` in `/etc/datadog-agent/checks.d/`

 In `my_metric.py`, insert the following code: